kenbooth/kenbooth.github.io/_posts/2020-04-06-off-to-a-start.md

 ---
 layout: post
-title: Off to some sort of a start
+title: Off to a start
 ---
-First post.
+This is the first post.
 Here we go.